jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 #### Use OpenTelemetry Meter

-Under the hood, the Executor's metrics feature is handled by the Python [OpenTelemetry Metrics API](https://opentelemetry.io/docs/concepts/signals/metrics/).
-The {func}`~jina.monitor` decorator is a convenient tool to monitor sub-methods of an Executor, but you might need more flexibility.
-In that case can use the `self.meter` Executor class attribute to create supported instruments.
+Under the hood, Python [OpenTelemetry Metrics API](https://opentelemetry.io/docs/concepts/signals/metrics/) handles the Executor's metrics feature.
+The {func}`~jina.monitor` decorator is convenient for monitoring an Executor's sub-methods, but if you need more flexibility, use the `self.meter` Executor class attribute to create supported instruments:

-Let's see it in an example:

 ```python